Promist-Moon/tp/docs/UserGuide.md

 ## Introduction
-As a **private secondary school tutor** in Singapore, it can be hard to **manage student contacts**, **track payments** and **schedule lessons** with such a big group of people.
+As a **private secondary school tutor** in Singapore, it can be hard to **manage student contacts**, **track payments** and **schedule one-on-one lessons** for such a big group of people.
 Unless you are willing to fork out high prices for premium services meant for larger tuition centre businesses, it means a lot of **unnecessary hassle** and much **room for error**.

 Tuiniverse is the solution for all things tuition!